Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 @@@ note

-While Mellite can export compressed formats such as mp3 or FLAC, it currently only handles uncompressed or 'PCM' formats as input, typically AIFF or WAV files.
+While Mellite can export compressed formats such as mp3, it currently only handles uncompressed or "PCM" formats as input, typically AIFF or WAV files.
 If you have mp3, FLAC or Ogg files, you must convert them to be able to use them in Mellite.